jsonle/petsmatch-frontend/README.md

 PetsMatch has been deployed to Heroku.
 You can demo the app [here](https://petsmatch-frontend.herokuapp.com/).

 ## Sign Up
 To sign up, click on the sign up button on the top right.
 If you already have an account, you can log-in instead.
+If you wish to test the app without creating a new account, you can use a test account with the login 'lizzo@lizzo.com' and password 'lizzo'.

 ## Using PetsMatch!